PhilipOSull/Project-One/README.md

 The website development was created in the "main" branch.
 This branch was deployed using GitHub Pages.

-1.This site was deployed by completing the following steps:
+- This site was deployed by completing the following steps:

-2.Open GitHub.
+1. Open GitHub.
-3.Click on the project to be deployed.
+2. Click on the project to be deployed.
-4.Navigate to the "Settings".
+3. Navigate to the "Settings".
-5.Navigate down to the "GitHub Pages".
+4. Navigate down to the "GitHub Pages".
-6.Click on "Check it out here!".
+5. Click on "Check it out here!".
-7.Select the "main" branch and select "Save".
+6. Select the "main" branch and select "Save".
-8.The link to the live website was ready on the top.
+7. The link to the live website was ready on the top.

 ## Cloning

-Clone this project following the steps:
+- Clone this project following the steps:

-1.Open GitHub.
+1. Open GitHub.
-2.Click on the project to be cloned.
+2. Click on the project to be cloned.
-3.You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL..
+3. You will be provided with three options to choose from, HTTPS, SSH or GitHub CLI, click the clipboard icon in order to copy the URL.
-4.Once you click the button the fork will be in your repository.
-5.Open a new terminal.
+4. Open a new terminal.
-6.Change the current working directory to the location that you want the cloned directory.
+5. Change the current working directory to the location that you want the cloned directory.
-7.Type 'git clone' and paste the URL copied in step 3.
+6. Type 'git clone' and paste the URL copied in step 3.
-8.Press 'Enter' and the project is cloned.
+7. Press 'Enter' and the project is cloned.

-You can also clone this repository directly into the editor to run locally, for example you would type `git clone https://github.com/USERNAME/REPOSITORY` into the terminal.
-You can then type `git remote rm origin` into the terminal to cut ties with this GitHub repository.
+## Forking

+1. Open GitHub.
+2. Click on the project to be forked.
+3. Click on Fork button in the upper right hand corner.
+4. Clone the fork of your repo, so you can edit the contents locally.
+5. Make edits to your local cloned copy of the repo on your computer.
+6. `git` `add`, `commit` and `push` those edits back to your fork on GitHub.
+7. Suggest the changes that you made, to be added to Project repo using a pull request.

+- General note: Any push to the main branch automatically updates the live site.

 ## Credits